 A clustered Nuxeo environment should be configured to use Quartz scheduling.
 The Quartz scheduling component allows nodes to coordinate scheduled tasks between themselves - a single task will be routed to a single node for execution on that one node.
 This ensures that scheduled events, like periodic cleanups or periodic imports, are executed only on one node and not on all nodes at the same time.

-In most cases, each node in the cluster should be configured to include this template.
+For VCS (SQL databases) the standard configuration is available from Nuxeo templates; each node in the cluster should be configured to include the relevant

 - Populate the database with the tables needed by Quartz (names